 Kimberly now uses her vast experience, insight, and relationships gained as an insurance defense litigator to help injured victims recover the compensation they deserve.
 She is also a seasoned appellate attorney, who has drafted numerous appellate briefs, and she has successfully conducted oral arguments before the Georgia Court of Appeals and the Supreme Court of Georgia.
 Her vast experience commands respect from her opposition and augments her substantial skills as a litigator.

 “I speak the insurance companies’ language.
 They, and their attorneys, know I mean business and I will fight for my clients, as I used to do it alongside them.
 But now, I fight even harder because I’m fighting for people I care about, not corporations.”

 - Bachelor of Science, North Georgia College and University, 2012

 - Juris Doctor, Summa Cum Laude, Atlanta’s John Marshall Law School, 2019

 Jarrett began practicing law in 2019.
 Prior to beginning law school, Jarrett worked in the criminal justice system as a probation officer and police officer.
 Jarrett is also a member of the Georgia National Guard.
 It was during a deployment to the middle east that he decided to go to law school.

 “In the past, I found great joy in helping people in need.
 Going to law school and joining a practice that fights to help injured people obtain just compensation was a natural choice for my career change.”

-Jarrett went on to graduate first in his law school class at Atlanta’s John Marshall Law School.
-He then joined a personal injury law firm where he was provided the opportunity to represent victims of car crashes, dog bites, food poisonings, and premises hazards.
+Jarrett went on to graduate first in his law school class at Atlanta’s John Marshal Law School.
+He then joined a personal injury law firm where he was provided the opportunity to represent victims of car crashes, dog bites, food poisoning, and premises hazards.
 In 2021, Jarrett joined Horst Shewmaker where he continues to represent people injured due to the negligence of others.